eltonx17/payments_app/README.md

 - The system consists of RESTful APIs for creating payments and registering webhooks.
 - Payments are stored in a PostgreSQL database.
   - 3 tables are used - payments, webhooks and failed_webhooks (audit table).
+  - Card Number is stored encrypted in the payments table using AES 256 encryption.
 - Webhooks are invoked asynchronously using CompletableFuture with retries on failure using Spring Retry.
 This ensures that the payment creation process is not blocked by slow or failing webhook endpoints.
   - For further scalability, the webhook invocation could be offloaded to a message queue (like RabbitMQ/Kafka) to decouple it from the payment creation process.
 - Additionally, components for creation of payments, registration of webhooks, and invocation of webhooks are separated into different service classes to adhere to the Single Responsibility Principle.